 Initially, a new indexer is announced as a preview feature.
 Preview features are introduced in APIs (REST and .NET) and then integrated into the portal after graduating to general availability.
 If you're evaluating a new indexer, you should plan on writing code.

 Indexers can offer features that are unique to the data source.
 In this respect, some aspects of indexer or data source configuration will vary by indexer type.
 However, all indexers share the same basic composition and requirements.
 Steps that are common to all indexers are covered below.

-An indexer pulls data from a data source which holds information such as a connection string.
+An indexer pulls data from a data source which holds information such as a connection string and possibly credentials.
 Currently the following data sources are supported:

 - Azure SQL Database or SQL Server on an Azure virtual machine